Eleven-am/pondSocket/README.md

 ### Channel

 The `Channel` class represents a single Channel created by the PondSocket server.
-Note that a PondChannel can have multiple clients.
+Note that a PondChannel can have multiple channels associated with it.

 **Methods:**

+- `name: string`: The name of the channel.

 - `getAssigns: UserAssigns`: Gets the current assign data for the client.